code-monkey713/boot-about-me/README.md

 ## Description

-We were taught with using Bootstrap for building a website from scratch using HTML, CSS and Bootstrap libraries.
-The page is compliance with accessibility standards.
-The page was designed with responsive design in mind built from mobile first design.
+My portfolio will be updated as I progress through my journey as a web developer.
+This page was built using Bootstrap, HTML, and CSS.
+The page is compliance with accessibility standards was designed with responsive mobile design in mind.

-This portfolio will be regularly updated with new contents as I progress with new skills.

-Here is a link to the deployed project.
+Here is the link to the deployed project.

 <https://code-monkey713.github.io/boot-about-me/>

+If you want to contact me, please feel free to use the contact page for my info.

 ## Installation